Chavithra/GamestonkTerminal/new_tests/README.md

 Section `[tool.pytest.ini_options]` of this document contains full list of markers :
 - [pyproject.toml](pyproject.toml)

-One can also select run invidual folder or files.
+One can also select run individual folder or files.

 TODO
 - explain how to run invidual folder or file